autocatalytic/witter/ProjectNotes.md

  - Sqlx for SQL Toolkit written in Rust
  >> An async, pure Rust SQL crate featuring compile-time checked queries without a DSL.
 Even better: it's truly async and the Postgres driver is written in Rust, with connection pooling built-in.
  - Using tide framework instead of Rocket because it's fully async
- - Running CORS middleware for decorating some messages
+ - Running CORS middleware for decorating some messages, mostly json errors

 >> Cross Origin Resource Sharing (CORS) is a W3C standard that allows a server to relax the same-origin policy.
 Using CORS, a server can explicitly allow some cross-origin requests while rejecting others.
 CORS is safer and more flexible than earlier techniques such as JSONP.  https://fetch.spec.whatwg.org/#http-cors-protocol